How to Tie the Anchor Hitch

 Security Level

-The Anchor Hitch provides high security under load, making it an excellent choice for anchoring and mooring.
-To ensure maximum holding power, an additional Half Hitch or seizing can be added for reinforcement.
+The Anchor Hitch provides high security under load making it an excellent choice for anchoring and mooring applications.

 Downsides